noseglasses/Leidokos-CMake/README.md

 actual target path of the generated file.

 ## Disassembly
-For those familiary with assembly code, the `decompile` target allows to generate a disassembly of the firmware code.
+For those familiary with assembly code, the `decompile` or `disassembly` target allows to generate a disassembly of the firmware code.

 ## Symbol list
 A symbol list can be output by using the `nm` target.

 ## Verbose builds
-The makefile generator supports the generation of verbose makefiles.
+The `Unix Makefiles` generator supports the generation of verbose makefiles.
 Those allow for extra verbose debugging output that can easily be toggled via the environment variable `VERBOSE`, e.g.
 ```
 VERBOSE=1 make
 ```

-# Supported platforms
-Kaleidoscope-CMake is tested on Ubuntu Linux (16.04) with Arduino 1.8.5.
-As CMake and arduino-cmake are both platform independent, this build system is supposed to work on other platforms, too.

-Testers working with other platforms are highly welcome!

 # Advanced configuration
 Although, Kaleidoscope-CMake is meant to be as auto-detecting and smart as possible,